Call for Papers

 As in previous years, we are using a professional web-based tool (ConfTool) for submission of papers.

 You will find a template for structuring your submission here.

-- All persons who handed in a paper will be notified by 10 November 2017 whether their paper has been accepted by the prgrom committee.
+- All persons who handed in a paper will be notified beginning of November 2019 whether their paper has been accepted by the prgrom committee.

-- As an accepted speaker you get free access to the conference 6/7 March 2018 and to the welcome reception of Monday 23 March 2019 and evening session of Thuesday 24 March 2020.
+- As an accepted speaker you get free access to the conference 24/25 March 2020 and to the welcome reception of Monday 23 March 2019 and evening session of Thuesday 24 March 2020.

 - It is not necessary to register as a speaker: As a speaker or first co-speaker for a presentation that has been accepted, you do not have to register for the conference via the shop.

 For additional co-speakers: please note the relevant point in the list below.

 - Co-speakers: The speaker for each presentation that has been accepted has free entrance to the all conference presentations (not to the workshops).
 A maximum of one additional co-speaker per presentation has free access to the conference.
 However, this free admission is only valid when the co-speaker was named at the time of submitting the presentation.

 - Registering as a conference speaker at the event: At the conference, you only need to give your name at the registration desk to receive a full conference pack and your name badge.
 If you would like to take part in the Speed Presentation, we would ask you to attend the keynote session and to take a seat in the first row: this will ensure everything runs smoothly.
 Please also note that, due to the high number of participants (particularly on Tuesday morning), there may be some delays in registration.

 - Travel and accommodation: Participation in the conference is free of charge for you; you will need to take care of your own travel and accommodation arrangements.
 You will find the link for booking accommodation at special REConf rates here.
 Because this allocation of rooms is limited, please book your accommodation as far in advance as possible.